-To calculate the sectional data set at Monitored data click Calculate on the cross-section tabmenu.
+To calculate the sectional data set at Monitored data click Cross-section tabmenu.
 The results are automatically displayed in the Sectional data window.

 Figure: Calculated sectional data

 If you make modifications on the section geometry, you have to rerun the sectional data calculation with Calculate.